West London Extension Specialists

 Why extend now & what's included

-A well-built extension adds 8–15% to a London property's resale value while saving the £50,000+ stamp duty hit of moving up the ladder.
-If you've been thinking about it, this year is usually the right one to act.
+A well-built extension adds usable space and can lift a London property’s resale value, while avoiding the stamp duty and moving costs of trading up the ladder.
+If you’ve been thinking about it, this year is usually the right one to act.

 💡 Reasons to Extend Now